Privy Display's ADA Compliance

-- Site visitors can identify your Privy campaign as a separate modal, focus on text in the campaign, and close the campaign.
+- Site visitors can identify your Privy campaign as a separate modal, focus on the text in the campaign, and close the campaign.

 - Site visitors can use the tab button to navigate through elements (text, form fields, buttons) on the campaign.